4 Types of Technology Security That Will Keep Your Business Safe

 Here are four types of protection that can keep your business’s network safe.

 A major catalyst for viruses, malware, trojans, and adware is email attachments.
 A good example is the “Melissa virus” that was created in the late ’90s, which wreaked havoc on numerous accounts.
 With email being a primary form of communication for many businesses, this is one of the first areas to address.
 Choosing an email provider that places an emphasis on security through anti virus and spam protection is smart and should minimize your risks considerably.
 Ideally, they will also offer email encryption so sensitive information is safeguarded at all times.

 Another way to prevent viruses and other unwanted intrusions is by installing a quality firewall.
 This can be either software or hardware-based and will analyze the incoming data to your network.
 If something looks questionable and doesn’t meet security criteria, it will be blocked.
 A firewall works as a buffer zone between your business’s private network and the Internet, so anything malicious can be stopped before it gains access to your network.
 This way, you can stop problems from ever happening in the first place.
-The specific features and overall comprehensiveness of firewalls can vary, and the latest reviews from PC Mag highlights some of the top rated products.
+The specific features and overall comprehensiveness of firewalls can vary so definitely take a look at recent reviews.

 3. Wireless Network Security